 I was quite puzzled the first time I saw one (the one below), almost exactly a year ago: the body is very ant-like and the front end is … bizarre.
 We expect spiders to have two distinct sections, head (technically ‘cephalothorax’) and body (abdomen) but this one seems to be in three sections, with two fat rods sticking out in front of the head – as big as the head, too.
 They are actually its jaws, enormously enlarged to give it more of a three-part ant profile.

 I haven’t been able to completely identify either of these two.
 I am fairly confident they are Myrmarachne species but haven’t found any just like them on the web.
-I don’t feel too guilty about that because there are ‘nearly 80 described species and more to come’ according to the experts.
-There’s a user-friendly introduction to them here, on the excellent Brisbane Insects site, and another here, on Arachne.org.
+I don’t feel too guilty about that because there are nearly 80 described species, and more to come, according to the experts.
+There’s a user-friendly introduction to them here, on the excellent Brisbane Insects site, and some of the species are described here, on Arachne.org (scroll down to Myrmarachne – but detour to Maratus if you want a treat).